kata-containers/kata-containers/docs/Stable-Branch-Strategy.md

   both** and which **changes the behavior from the previous release** (incompatible with previous releases).

-  A major release will also likely require a change of the container manager version used, for example Docker\*.
-Please refer to the release notes for further details.
+  A major release will also likely require a change of the container manager version used, for example Containerd or CRI-O. Please refer to the release notes for further details.

 ## Release Strategy